KRFOSS/kali-docs/cloud/aws/index.md

 If someone would like to use a GUI, they can do this through SSH forwarding.
 We have two options, the first is to use `ssh -X` to forward X11 and use GUI applications one at a time, or we can use RDP and forward the traffic over SSH.
 To set up RDP, we will run the [RDP with Xfce](/docs/general-use/xfce-with-rdp/) script used for WSL.
 After this, we can tunnel with `ssh -N -L 3390:127.0.0.1:3390` and connect using any remote desktop client to `127.0.0.1:3390`.

-### Nvidia drivers
+### NVIDIA drivers

 Another common utility is to use GPUs for cracking.
-This can be done as well through the AWS instance, however we must be careful to install the Nvidia packages after everything is [up-to-date](/docs/general-use/updating-kali/) and the proper Linux headers are installed:
+This can be done as well through the AWS instance, however we must be careful to install the NVIDIA packages after everything is [up-to-date](/docs/general-use/updating-kali/) and the proper Linux headers are installed:

 ```console
 kali@kali:~$ sudo apt update